AscendingPassage.com HOME PAGE.

 which are accompanied by a derboucca player seated in the prow.
 Nay,

-they have even learnt to utter that rousing, stimulating cry which
+they have even learned to utter that rousing, stimulating cry which

 Anglo-Saxons use to express their enthusiasm or their joy: "Hip!
 Hip!

-Hurrah!" and you cannot conceive how well it sounds, coming between
+Hurrah!"
+You cannot conceive how well it sounds, coming between

 the Arab songs, which otherwise might be apt to grow monotonous.

-But the triumph of Assouan is its desert.
+But the triumph of Aswan is its desert.
 It begins at once without

 square.
 A desert which, except for the railroad and the telegraph

-poles, has all the charm of the real thing: the sand, the chaos of
+poles, has all the charm of the real thing.
+It has the sand, the chaos of

 overthrown stones, the empty horizons--everything, in short, save the